platformsh-examples/strapiconf2021-workshop/README.md

 #### 5. (Optional) Creating and admin user

 Once you have deployed this repository, you will have a demo Strapi instance available on your project that will be accessible from a generated url of the form `api.master-<hash_string>.<REGION>.platform.site`.
+You can visit that URL at `/admin` and create an admin user to have a quick walkthrough of the demo project.
+You will see that it has been seeded with a restaurant review backend (courtesy of FoodAdvisor).

 ### Workshop outline